tobytwigger/laravel-job-status/docs/docs/vue.md

 # Vue

-## Intro
+## Example use

 You will often want to mirror the status of specific jobs to the frontend.
-To help you with this, we've provided a `laravel-job-status` component.
+To help you with this, we've provided a `job-status` component.

 This component takes the alias of a job, and any tags the job should match.
 It finds the latest of these jobs and passes the information to the default slot.